Croatia–Philippines relations: Meetings

 In 2012, Croatia and the Philippines conducted their second political consultation in Manila.
 This was conducted at the sub-ministerial level according to a protocol signed in 2005.
 The meeting identified shipbuilding as a potential area of cooperation.

+In 2018, Croatia and the Philippines held their third political consultation meeting in New York, marking their 25th anniversary of diplomatic relations.
+Both sides renewed their commitment to bilateral ties in the meeting.

 Trade and investment

-As of June 2012. trade between the two countries was valued at $4 million per annum.
+As of June 2012 trade between the two countries was valued at $4 million per annum.
 In 2012, the Philippines were investigating Croatia as a destination for fruit exports.

 Since 2011, International Container Terminal Services Inc., a Philippine port operation company, has operated Brajdica Container Terminal, the shipping container terminal at the Port of Rijeka, Croatia's largest port, and owned a majority stake in Adriatic Gate Container Terminal, a Croatian port operation company.
 The Philippine ambassador Lourdes Yparraguirre was present at the signing, and hailed the deal as "a major boost to enhancing bilateral relations between the vibrant economies".

+From May 2025 to April 2026 the Philippines imports from Croatia totaled 3.41 million USD.

 UN-related contacts

 In 2018, the third sub-ministerial meeting was held at the Croatian Mission to the United Nations, on the sidelines of the 73rd United Nations General Assembly.
 A joint issue of commemorative stamps was released by both countries to commemorate the 25 year bilateral relationship.

 In 2019, the Philippines suspended any loan or grant negotiation or signing with Croatia and 17 other countries in response to their vote in support of a United Nations Human Rights Council resolution to investigate extrajudicial killings during the Philippine drug war.